 - Margaret Goering

 - Carola Ratzlaff

-- Lici Roth
+- Lici Roth (Health Care Promoter)

 Purpose: To review loan applications for the Revolving Loan Fund.
 To make recommendations as to the acceptance of property or disposal of property.
 To evaluate and enter into legal contracts (real property).
 To supervise and manage Conference property.